FAIR Legal & Estate Guide

 Do not wait when access or records may become disputed

-Divorce files can become harder to document once property moves, access changes, or one party controls the records.
-Early intake helps preserve a clean audit trail.
+Divorce files get harder once property moves, access changes, or one party controls the records.
+Early intake preserves a cleaner record.

 • Photograph items, labels, marks, condition issues, dimensions, invoices, prior appraisals, provenance, and insurance schedules.